-1. Introduction The quest for sustainability has raised awareness of the role of buildings as major direct and indirect stressors of the natural environment, bringing new challenges for engineers to come up with creative approaches for minimizing the use of natural resources (i.e. doing more with less) and maximizing the use of renewable resources, while optimizing whole engineered system's long-term functionalities (i.e. minimizing waste).
+The quest for sustainability has raised awareness of the role of buildings as major direct and indirect stressors of the natural environment, bringing new challenges for engineers to come up with creative approaches for minimizing the use of natural resources and maximizing the use of renewable resources, while optimizing whole engineered system's long-term functionalities.
 These challenges are forcing engineers to leave their discipline silos and collaborate with complementary disciplines in a search for positive synergies between systems and minimization of the impact of the negative synergies with the common goal of sustainability.
 As a cornerstone to sustainability, a life-cycle approach to buildings is now being promoted; which although far from formal practice uncovers building dimensions that were overlooked in the past.
-Consequently, project teams have become larger and project requirements (G. Bitsuamlak), mhorvat@ryerson.ca (M. Horvat).
+Consequently, project teams have become larger and project requirements have become broader and more difficult to fulfill due to a lack of a solid foundation to connect the traditional building engineering disciplines, while relevant vast knowledge accumulated in the fields of environmental ergonomics, building materials, and durability analysis is not applied consistently during the building process.

-have become broader and more difficult to fulfill due to a lack of a solid foundation to connect the traditional building engineering disciplines, while relevant vast knowledge accumulated in the fields of environmental ergonomics, building materials, and durability analysis is not applied consistently during the building process.
 Frameworks are qualitatively organized principles for analyzing a system.
-This paper presents a framework to be used by integrated building design teams to facilitate the systematic assessment of lifecycle priorities during the design process from the outset, so that materials and systems are selected not only to use environmentally friendly resources, but most importantly, to match service life performance expectations.
+A framework to be used by integrated building design teams to facilitate the systematic assessment of lifecycle priorities during the design process from the outset, so that materials and systems are selected not only to use environmentally friendly resources, but most importantly, to match service life performance expectations.
 The framework emphasizes whole building performance from a building enclosure perspective.
-It helps identify the primary cause-effect interactions that describe the dynamics of enclosure systems as part of the built environment, and make these explicit to support an integrated assessment of the building enclosure life-cycle performance.
+It helps identify the primary cause effect interactions that describe the dynamics of enclosure systems as part of the built environment, and make these explicit to support an integrated assessment of the building enclosure life-cycle performance.
 These relationships have been formalized in the field of building science.
 Unfortunately, they are not systematically applied during the building process with numerous negative consequences to building service life performance.
-The framework is therefore founded on the principles of building science, or building physics under the premise that every design strategy proposed to improve building performance needs to
+The framework is therefore founded on the principles of building science, or building physics under the premise that every design strategy proposed to improve building performance needs to pass through the filter of building science to uncover possible positive synergies, as well as negative ones.